-Procedures from arrest to final disposition, principles of federal and state law, and the preparation of pleadings and motions as applied to paralegals.
-Lecture Hrs = 3, Lab Hrs = 0
+This course presents the fundamental concepts of criminal law from arrest to final disposition, principles of federal and states law, and the role of the paralegals in the preparation of pleadings and motions.

-LGLA 2323 Intellectual Property
+Intellectual Property

-Paralegal's role in creation, procurement, preparation, filing of and for patents, copyrights, and trademarks.
-Includes processes of intellectual property litigation.
+This course presents the fundamentals of intellectual property law, including creation, procurement, preparation, and filing documents related to patents, copyrights, trademarks, and processes of intellectual property litigation with emphasis on the paralegal's role.